Friday, May 22, 2026

 ... not with a bang OR a whimper.

-Just a lot of everyone trying desperately to force us to focus on joy and laughter, as they were trying to convince us they felt - only not very convincingly.
+There was much of everyone trying desperately to force us to focus on joy and laughter, as they were desperately trying to convince us they were.

 It felt more like "We're all going to laugh and be happy anyway, dammit!" 😂